jamestiotio/OlethrosBot/README.md

 Set and (auto-)delete reminders for each school day.

 ### Internal Voting System
-Establish a voting system internally within the group so as to not use an external voting bot such as [@countmeinbot](https://t.me/countmeinbot).
+Establish a voting system internally within the group so as to not depend on an external voting bot such as [@countmeinbot](https://t.me/countmeinbot).

 ### Code Tester
-Execute snippets of code.
+Execute snippets of code of various programming languages.
 Might be useful for SUTD 10.009 Digital World.